neovim/neovim/CONTRIBUTING.md

 ### Lua docstrings

-Use [LuaLS] annotations in Lua docstrings to annotate parameter types, return types, etc. See [:help dev-lua-doc][dev-lua-doc].
+Use [LuaCATS] annotations in Lua docstrings to annotate parameter types, return types, etc. See [:help dev-lua-doc][dev-lua-doc].

+Run `make emmylua-check` to check the runtime with [EmmyLua].
+The build downloads the pinned checker automatically.
+Settings are in `.emmyrc.json`.

 Third-party dependencies
 ------------------------